 - Grains group: Approximately 3 to 5 bowls of rice (1 bowl of rice is about equal to 2-1/2 bowls of congee)

-- Vegetables group and Fruits group: Approximately 3-4 servings (6-8 taels) and 2 to 3 servings fruits.
+- Vegetables group and Fruits group: At least 3 servings of vegetables and at least 2 servings of fruits.

 - Meat, fish, eggs and alternatives group: Approximately 5 to 6 taels.